weakish/fm163/README.md

 By default it will download the 160 kbps version.
 If it is not available, it will fall back to download 320 kbps.
-If 320 kbps is also available, it will try to download the 96 kbps version.
+If 320 kbps is also not available, it will try to download the 96 kbps version.

 Adding `-H` option will download the highest bit rates version available.

-`-D` means not downloading music files, but records it in history (also records meta data).
+`-D` means not downloading music files, but recording it in history (also records meta data).

 Contributing
 ------------